-Whether you’ll be spending a long weekend warming up at the beach or a full month at home for the holidays, we’re sharing our top tips and tricks below for keeping your houseplants happy and healthy while you’re away.
+Whether you’ll be spending a long weekend at the beach or a full month abroad, we’re sharing our top tips and tricks for keeping your houseplants happy and healthy while you’re away.

-It only takes a little time to prep your plants so you can focus on more important things, like strong sunscreen and a good book!
+It only takes a little bit of time to prep your plants so you can focus on more important things, like strong sunscreen and a good book!

 The more sunlight your plant receives, the more thirsty it will be over time.
 This is for a few reasons, the biggest being that plants utilize the most water during a process called transpiration, and the rate of transpiration is dependent on, and increases with, the amount of sunlight the plant receives.

-If your plants were not receiving plenty of light to begin with, due to shorter winter days or obstructed windows, you can decide to keep your plants where they are.
+If your plants were not receiving plenty of light to begin with, due to obstructed windows or the season, you can decide to keep your plants where they are.
 A good way to determine is to ask yourself how often you have to water a plant—if it's every week, you might want to adjust its placement if you’ll be gone for a longer period of time.
-But if it's every other week due to lower light levels, no need to move.
+But if it's every other week, you may find no need to move them.

-If you plan to be away for more than a full week, there are a couple of ways to prepare your plant.
-Try one of the tips below or a combination, depending on the length of your trip, the variety of plant, and the time of year.
-Keep in mind: how often do I usually water this plant?
+If you plan to be away for more than a full week, there are a couple of ways to prepare your plants.
+Try one of the tips below or a combination—depending on the length of your trip, the variety of plant, and the time of year.

 2. Water your plant thoroughly and then cover with a clear plastic bag to just below the lip of the planter, creating a makeshift greenhouse.
 Make sure to cut a couple slits in the plastic to allow for ample air circulation... plants need to breathe, too!
 Use sticks (or leftover chopsticks) to hold the bag up and away from the foliage.
 You want to make sure no foliage is touching the bag.